-At Michelin star restaurants, they even consider it an insult if you ask for any changes.
+At Michelin-starred restaurants, they even consider it an insult if you ask for any changes.
 The chefs believe that the amount of salt, seasoning, or level of cooking is just right to fully enjoy the dish as they intended it to be enjoyed.

 This, of course, does not apply if you have any food allergies.